Types of lymphoma of the skin

 Classifying lymphoma of the skin can be confusing (even for many doctors) because there are many types and they are not very common.

-The main system of classification is from the World Health Organization (WHO) and the European Organization for Research and Treatment of Cancer (EORTC) and is called the WHO-EORTC classification.
-It classifies skin lymphomas based on 2 important pieces of information:
+The main system used to classify skin lymphoma is from the World Health Organization (WHO) and the European Organization for Research and Treatment of Cancer (EORTC) and is called the WHO-EORTC classification.
+It is based on:

 - Whether there are certain proteins on the lymphoma cells (based on lab tests)